 - For daytime use, a minimum of a Class 2 garment is required.
-Its attached label must identify the garment as Class 2 and should clearly state that it is an ANSI 107-2010 garment.
-ANSI 107-2004 garments are also compliant in this and the following requirements. - For nighttime use, a Class 3 garment is required.
+Its attached label must identify the garment as Class 2 and should clearly state that it is American National Standards Institute (ANSI)/International Safety Equipment Association (ISEA) 107- 2004, or equivalent subsequent revisions. - During hours of darkness, a Class 3 garment is required.
 A Class 3 garment may be used in the daytime.
 The following options meet Class 3 requirements: - 1.
-A Class 3 "sleeved" vest with the ANSI 107-2010 Class 3 label. - 2.
-A newer Caltrans rain jacket with an attached ANSI 107-2010 Class 3 label. - 3.
-A Class 3-equivalent garment-a Class 2 vest with the ANSI 107-2010 label worn with Class E pants.
+A Class 3 "sleeved" vest with the ANSI/ISEA 107-2004, or equivalent subsequent revisions, Class 3 label. - 2.
+A Caltrans rain jacket with an attached ANSI/ISEA 107-2004, or equivalent subsequent revisions, Class 3 label. - 3.
+A Class 3-equivalent garment-a Class 2 vest with the ANSI/ISEA 107-2004, or equivalent subsequent revisions, label worn with Class E pants.